 We already know that it’s important to wash our hands, but what kind of soap should we use?
 The classic Dr. Bronner’s brand offers a line of organic sugar soaps in pump-dispenser bottles, perfect for the bathroom sink.
 Fragrances include peppermint, lavender, lemongrass, and tea tree; there’s an unscented version, too.

 Ditch the fluoride toothpaste loaded with chemicals and switch to a clean, green, tooth-cleaning machine.
-Actress and vegan activist Alicia Silverstone recommended the Himalaya Neem & Pomegranate brand; if you’re looking for something with even less packaging, try the toothpaste tablets or natural tooth powder from SeekBamboo.
+Actress and vegan activist Alicia Silverstone recommended the Himalaya Neem & Pomegranate brand; if you’re looking for something with even less packaging, try the toothpaste tablets or natural tooth powder from SeekBamboo dedicated to being a zero waste store.
+Also, you could even look to products such as silk floss that are eco friendly and made with zero waste glass packaging.

 Antiseptic mouthwash doesn’t just kill bad bacteria; it kills the good guys, too.
 That may be why regular mouthwash users continue to use mouthwash.
 When you kill everything in there regularly, you could end up with chronic bad breath.
 You can either skip using mouthwash altogether and just floss more often; alternatively, there are a few friendlier mouthwash brands out there.